 If you wrote one sentence that said, “Most people deal with extreme stress at some point in their lives” and another one that read, “Have you ever felt stress that was so intense it seemed to spread into all aspects of your life?” which one is more personal?
 Hopefully, you agree it’s the second one.

 The first sentence addresses “most people,” so it’s very broad.
 It also merely mentions “extreme stress,” but it does not go into details.
 The second sentence, however, discusses the all-encompassing nature of extraordinary amounts of stress.
-When you show directness by using “you” and “I,” it’s easier for readers to relate to what you say and realize you’ve been through many of the same things they have.
+When you show directness by using “you” and “I,” it’s easier for readers to find your blog relatable and realize you’ve been through many of the same things they have.

 Consider Adding Visual Content